synotechai/.github/profile/docs/installation.md

 - Experiment with different model combinations to find the balance of performance and cost that best suits your needs.
 E.g., faster and lower latency LLMs will help, and you can also use `faiss_gpu` instead of `faiss_cpu` for the memory.

-## Using Agent Flux on your mobile device
+## Using Agent Syno on your mobile device
-Agent Flux's Web UI is accessible from any device on your network through the Docker container:
+Agent Syno's Web UI is accessible from any device on your network through the Docker container:

 1. The Docker container automatically exposes the Web UI on all network interfaces
 2. Find the mapped port in Docker Desktop: